Section Four: Success Strategies

 - Review DISH Section 2: Academic and Classroom Accommodations and Services, "Instructor Liaison," and DISH Appendix Section, "Planning for Accommodations."
 Prepare for your meeting with these materials and the course syllabus in mind.
-If you would like help to do so, meet with your DSS counselor or EDC advisor.
+If you would like help to do so, meet with your DSS Counselor or LD Specialist.

 - If your instructor is only at the college on a part-time basis, you may have to prepare a brief summary in writing or by e-mail if they do not have an office hour on campus.

 - Do not request a reduction in workload or an exemption from a course requirement.
 Unless it is an emergency, do not request extensions on assignments.
-If you feel these are necessary, discuss it with your DSS counselor or EDC advisor first.
+If you feel these are necessary, discuss it with your DSS Counselor or LD Specialist first.

 - Stay in contact with your instructor throughout the quarter and ask what can be done if you are having difficulties in the class.
 Do not drop a class until you have discussed all options with your instructor and your DSS Counselor or LD Specialist.